OHDSI/MedlineXmlToDatabase/README.md

 System Requirements
 ============
-Requires Java 1.7 or higher, and read access to the database to be scanned.
+Requires Java 1.7 or higher, and write and create access to the database.
 Java can be downloaded from
 <a href="http://www.java.com" target="_blank">http://www.java.com</a>.

 Dependencies